AsimJalwana/Camera-Calibration-and-Pose-Estimation-Using-Markers/README.md

 # Camera Calibration and Pose Estimation Using Markers

 ## Getting Started
-This is pycharm project that does the following tasks
+This is a PyCharm project that does the following tasks
 *   Calibration of any RGB camera.
 *   Estimating pose (position and orientation) of any object of known dimensions.

 Currently Kinect v2 camera is supported by default.
 However any camera can be calibrated using this software.
-Please see section "Calibration of other Cameras" for details in wiki.
+Please see wiki page for adding other devices.

-Many different pattern types can be used for calibration.
+Many different patterns are used for calibration.
 The most commonly used patterns include checkerboard and the circle pattern.
-This software has the support for the Checkerboard.
-However, any pattern can be integrated seamlessly, Please see section "Adding other Calibration Patterns" for further details in wiki.
+This software has the support for the Checkerboard/Chessboard.
+However, any pattern can be integrated seamlessly, Please see the wiki pages on adding new pattern class to this software.

 ### Prerequisites
 * Windows 10